Synaptogenix (NASDAQ:SNPX) Trading Up 2.4%

-Synaptogenix, Inc. (NASDAQ:SNPX – Get Rating)’s share price was up 2.4% on Monday .
+Shares of Synaptogenix, Inc. (NASDAQ:SNPX – Get Rating) were up 2.4% during mid-day trading on Monday .
 The stock traded as high as $5.10 and last traded at $5.10.
-Approximately 961 shares changed hands during mid-day trading, a decline of 99% from the average daily volume of 101,730 shares.
+Approximately 961 shares traded hands during mid-day trading, a decline of 99% from the average daily volume of 101,730 shares.
 The stock had previously closed at $4.98.

 Separately, Maxim Group started coverage on Synaptogenix in a report on Tuesday, April 12th.
-They issued a “buy” rating and a $14.00 price objective for the company.
+They issued a “buy” rating and a $14.00 price objective on the stock.

 About Synaptogenix (NASDAQ:SNPX)